JetBrains/teamcity-documentation/topics/git.md

 <td>

-_TeamCity checks the state of this property only if the "_Use mirrors_" option is disabled in the VCS root settings and `teamcity.git.use.local.mirrors` is set to `true`._
+_TeamCity checks the state of this property only if the "Use mirrors" option is disabled in the VCS root settings and `teamcity.git.use.local.mirrors` is set to `true`._

 If `teamcity.git.use.shallow.clone` is set to `true`, TeamCity will only clone the last version of the repository.
 This is equal to creating a _shallow_ clone, which means setting the [depth](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---depthltdepthgt) of the `git clone` operation to `1`.